threefoldtecharchive/info_manual3/wiki/tfchain/tfchain_pricing.md

 }
 ```

-If for example you want to know the pricing in mUsd for `cu`
+If for example you want to know the pricing in mUsd for `cu` (price is expressed in units USD)

 ->

 ```
-cu (200000 / 1000)
+cu (200000 / 10000)
-= 200 mUsd
+= 20 mUsd
 ```